-Setting Cornwall Council’s budget for 2025/26 has led to council officers and councillors 'tearing their hair out and sleepless nights', a meeting heard today (Wednesday, November 13).
+Setting Cornwall Council’s budget for 2025/26 has led to council officers and councillors “tearing their hair out and sleepless nights”, a meeting heard today (Wednesday, November 13).

-The council’s Conservative Cabinet met to agree draft budget proposals, which include a 4.99 per cent maximum council tax increase.
-This includes a two per cent adult social care precept (for the third year running) and the application of a 100 per cent council tax premium on second homes.
+The council’s Conservative Cabinet met to agree draft budget proposals which include a 4.99 per cent maximum council tax increase which includes a two per cent adult social care precept (for the third year running) and the application of a 100 per cent council tax premium on second homes.
+The net revenue budget for 2025/26 is £828.866m, which is an increase from 2024/25 of £58m.

 In a similar story as heard at previous meetings over the last couple of years, councillors highlighted that the council is on a financial cliff edge without more support from central government, but stressed that unlike many other local authorities across the country it is not facing bankruptcy.